mitch-b/course-in-a-box/modules/client/_posts/2000-01-03-setting-up-the-core.markdown

     // ...
     ```

-    In order to use our custom Router, we need to *include* it in our UIComponent as a dependency.
-At the top of the `Component.js` file, you will find this require statement.
+    Not only do we need to declare it in the routing config of our UIComponent metadata, in order to find our custom Router, we need to *include* it in our UIComponent as a dependency.
+At the top of the `Component.js` file, you will find a `jQuery.sap.require` statement which does this.

 That should be enough of our Component/Router configuration.
 Let's make sure UI5 knows to use them!